Vyral/mike-wall-recruiting/_posts/2018-10-23-a-way-to-help-you-reach-your-2019-income-goal.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>I created a spreadsheet based on an economic model I acquired at a former brokerage to help my team members hit their yearly income goals, and I want to show you how it works.</em></p>

 In real estate, if you wait until December or January to start planning for the next year, you’ll be at least 30 to 45 days behind the eight ball.

 As you know, when we put a home under contract, the typical turnaround time is 30 to 45 days.
 This is why I have all my team members making their business plans now in October—so we all have a roadmap for 2019.